Naturhistoriska/birdscanner/doc/Jarvis_et_al_2015/README.md

 Description of the original data can be found here <http://gigadb.org/dataset/101041>, and here <ftp://parrot.genomics.cn/gigadb/pub/10.5524/101001_102000/101041/readme.txt>.

-The final data includes many fasta files with number of sequences per file in the range 38--48 for Introns, and 42--48 for Exons.
-The sequence length varies from 58--38,848 bp for Introns, and 99--15,777 bp for Exons.

 ## Further filtering and selection of alignments